Frequently Asked Questions

 You can make a donation at the Moogseum, in cash or by credit card, or you can donate online at: Donate

-Yes!
-We welcome donations of a wide variety of archival material including synthesizers, theremins, photos, schematics, company memorabilia, product catalogs, correspondence, and much more.
+We also welcome donations of a wide variety of archival material including synthesizers, theremins, photos, schematics, company memorabilia, product catalogs, correspondence, and much more.

 Please contact us at (828) 258-1262 for more details.